You’re not alone if you’re juggling credit card balances but dreaming of a new home. Many buyers wonder if debt will block their mortgage approval.

 To start, your debt is undoubtedly having an impact on your credit score.
 According to Experian, credit utilization counts for about 30% of your overall FICO score.

-At its core, the term “credit utilization” refers to the percentage of credit that you’re currently using compared to the total amount of credit available to you.
-As a rule of thumb, it’s a good idea to try to use less than 30% of the available credit across your cards.
+At its core, the term “credit utilization” refers to the percentage of credit you’re currently using compared to the total amount of credit available.
+As a rule of thumb, trying to use less than 30% of the available credit across your cards is a good idea.
 Credit utilization higher than that will likely hurt your credit score.

 When a lender determines whether or not to approve you for a home loan, one of the first things they look at is your credit score.
 Put simply, they use this metric to determine how likely you are to pay back your loan.
 Therefore, having a higher score indicates that the lender is more likely to be repaid and, as a result, they may be more likely to approve your loan application.